ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>`allOf(completableFuture..)`
    </td>
-   <td>returns a new CompletableFuture&lt;Void> that is completed when all of the given `CompletableFuture`s complete; if any of the given `CompletableFutures` complete exceptionally, then the returned `CompletableFuture` also does so
+   <td>returns a new CompletableFuture&lt;Void> that is completed when all of the given `CompletableFuture`s complete
    </td>
   </tr>
   <tr>